 Rooms 19 (5 suites, 3 junior suites, 2 family, 4 ground floor, all no smoking).
 Lift.
 24 hr room service.
 Turndown service.
 Room rate from about €195.
 Open all year.

-It is always a very special event to go across on the little car ferry to this island hotel, where the peaceful grounds and the Victorian Gothic Pile which is the Castle work as an aperitif for Michael Quinn’s beautiful natural food.
+It is always a very special event to go across on the little car ferry to this island hotel, where the peaceful grounds and the Victorian Gothic Pile which is the Castle work as an aperitif for promising food.

 The staff are friendly and welcoming, even the pianist raises a hand of welcome in the handsome and atmospheric dining room with its richly panelled interior.
-Appointed to the highest standard, it makes a magnificent setting for outstanding food which displays in every course Michael’s Euro Toques and Slow Food background, is intelligently sourced and spankingly fresh and local.
+Appointed to the highest standard, it makes a magnificent setting for an atmospheric dinner.